Skip to content

 What language is Bahasa Indonesia?

-Bahasa Indonesia is a dialect of Indonesian.
+Bahasa Indonesia is a dialect of the Indonesian language.

 Which region is Bahasa Indonesia associated with?